Contents

 displayed, respectively.

-- The checkboxes can be used to toggle the display of events in
+- The checkboxes can be used to toggle the display of

 the Calendar View,